The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 Early-Stage LTV Prediction

-One of the most valuable applications of predictive LTV is estimating the future value of customers who have made only one or two purchases.
-At this stage, traditional LTV calculations are meaningless because there is almost no history to work with.
+One of the most valuable applications is estimating future value of customers who've made only one or two purchases.
+At that stage traditional LTV calculations are meaningless because there's almost no history.

-Predictive models can use the characteristics of the first purchase — what they bought, how they found you, when they bought it, their geographic location — combined with patterns from similar historical customers to estimate likely lifetime value.
-This enables you to make smart decisions about nurture investment from day one.
+Predictive models can use the characteristics of the first purchase, what they bought, how they found you, when, where they're located, combined with patterns from similar historical customers, to estimate likely lifetime value.
+That enables smart decisions about nurture investment from day one.

 Common LTV Mistakes to Avoid

 Ignoring cohort effects.
-Calculating a single blended LTV across all customers obscures important trends.
-Always analyze LTV by cohort.
+A single blended LTV across all customers obscures important trends.
+Always analyze by cohort.

 Using revenue instead of profit.
 Revenue-based LTV overstates customer value and can lead to overspending on acquisition.
 Always factor in gross margin at minimum, and ideally include variable costs like shipping and payment processing.

 Not discounting future value.
 A dollar received three years from now is worth less than a dollar today.
-For more precise LTV calculations, apply a discount rate to future cash flows.
+For more precise LTV, apply a discount rate to future cash flows.

 Treating LTV as static.
 LTV is a living metric that changes as your business evolves.
-Recalculate regularly and track trends over time.
+Recalculate regularly and watch trends over time.

 Optimizing for LTV in isolation.
-LTV should always be evaluated in context — against CAC, against retention costs, and against your cash flow constraints.
-A high LTV that requires three years to realize may not be useful if you need to fund acquisition today.
+LTV should always be evaluated against CAC, against retention costs, and against your cash flow constraints.
+A high LTV that takes three years to realize isn't useful if you need to fund acquisition today.

 Getting Started with LTV Analysis

-If you are not currently tracking LTV, here is a practical starting path:
+If you're not currently tracking LTV, here's a practical path:

 1. Calculate your simple LTV using the basic formula.
-This gives you a rough baseline.
+Rough baseline.

 2. Build cohort tables for at least the last 12 months of acquisition cohorts.
 Track cumulative revenue per customer at 30, 60, 90, 180, and 365 days.